Lilyel/KBufferTranslucency/README.md

 You can also select the *K-Buffer* in the __Resources__ list to change the *K* value and its other parameters.

+For the drag float boxes, you can hold the __alt__ key to change the values slower, it can be useful especialy for the __Max Translucency Thickness__ parameter.

 ## Scene

 The scene should be composed of one yellow opaque plane, a transparent purple shader ball and a translucent green dragon.